 Social and Emotional Well Being

 The Trinity Catholic School is committed to the principle of inclusion for all pupils, including those with special needs.
 All pupils have the opportunity to join any school activity including trips and extra-curricular activities.
 The SEND department in Emmaus and Elim is open to all students before and after school and students with SEND are encouraged to take part in all aspects of the school day.
 For example, TAs will accompany SEND students to extra-curricular clubs if they require support.

-Emotional support is available in the form of mentoring programmes, work with assigned Key Workers, as well as access to the School Nurse and the school’s Faith in Families school social worker.
-There is also a regular CAMHS (Children and Adolescent Mental Health Service) drop-in service which pupils may be referred to by staff by agreement with agreement from parents.
+Emotional support is available in the form of mentoring programmes, work with assigned Key Workers, as well as access to the School Nurse and School Faith in Families counsellor.
+There is also a regular CAMHS drop-in service which pupils may be referred to by staff by agreement with agreement from parents.

 Training in SEND